Cinematography in healthcare: Contemporary cinematographic use in healthcare: healthcare knowledge transfer

 The literature in this area also contains examples of what can happen when the film content is not particularly well crafted and presented.
 In 2000, a UK cancer study highlighted the impact of poor-quality video.
 The authors acknowledge that “not all randomised trials of video education, however, have had similarly consistent results.
 A randomised trial in patients undergoing colonoscopy reported increased knowledge and satisfaction but failed to demonstrate a reduction in anxiety.
 A similar study in patients receiving genetic counseling reported similar benefits but again no reduction in anxiety.
 Two further randomised trials, the first in patients having breast surgery and the second in patients undergoing coronary angioplasty, failed to show any improvement in satisfaction or anxiety.
 The variation in these trial results suggests that, like all educational materials, the quality of the content is paramount and how it is used is vital to success.
 Involving patients in the development and showing patients recounting their personal experience undoubtedly helps.
 Using respected TV personalities offers the familiar face of respectability and professionalism.
 Above all, most studies fail to take advantage of the role which video has to play in continuing the educational process at home with their carers and friends, but instead ask patients to watch it in the unfamiliar environment of the clinic.”

-With the widespread use of the internet since the late 1990s, there is tremendous potential for health-related films to be made available, free at the point of need, over the internet.
-Moreover, the 21st century sees an expanding integration of social media and mobile devices into our lives, thus enabling an even wider adoption of film-based health knowledge transfer.
+With the widespread use of the internet since the late 1990s, there is potential for health-related films to be made available, free at the point of need, over the internet.
+The 21st century has seen an expanding integration of social media and mobile devices into daily life, enabling a wider adoption of film-based health knowledge transfer.